Bangladesh post-resignation violence (2024–2026): Awami League

 Koyra Upazila chairman GM Mohsin Reza, his bodyguard, and chauffeur were beaten to death by a mob.
 His house was burned down.
 The homes of Monnujan Sufian, former Minister, and SM Kamal Hossain, member of parliament, were vandalized.
 An Awami League office and a police box was vandalized near Saddam Bazar intersection in Kushtia.
 The home of Suman Khan, Joint General Secretary of Lalmonirhat District Awami League was burned down killing six people inside.
-The residence of Nuruddin Chowdhury Noyon, member of parliament, was vandalized.
 The Magura District Awami League office and DC office were vandalized.
 Awami League men also vandalized the district Bangladesh Nationalist Party office.
-The home of Farhad Hossain, Minister of Public Administration, was vandalized.
 The Thakurgaon District Awami League office was burned down and several stores nearby were vandalized.

 Bangabandhu Memorial Museum was burned to the ground.
 The office of Dhaka District Awami League in Tejgaon, and the office of the chairperson of Awami League in Dhanmondi were burned down.
 The personal residence of Sheikh Hasina, Sudha Sadan, was burned down.
 On 15 August, anniversary of the murder of former President Sheikh Mujibur Rahman and most of his family, mourners were prevented from reaching Bangabandhu Memorial Museum.
-They were assaulted on the streets, and the car of Kader Siddique was vandalized.
+They were assaulted on the streets, and the car of Abdul Kader Siddique was vandalized.
 The mob was checking the ID cards and cell phones of pedestrians.
-One of the mob was a lecturer at the Alhaz Mockbul Hossain College, Abu Sufiyan, who said he was there to protect the "Independence" and another was the Bangladesh Jatiotabadi Chatra Dal activist who was dancing to Hindi music.
+One of the mob was a lecturer at the Alhaz Mokbul Hossain College, Abu Sufiyan, who said he was there to protect the "Independence" and another was the Bangladesh Jatiotabadi Chatra Dal activist who was dancing to Hindi music.
 Some Awami activists and others were detained by the mob and handed over to the police who released them as there were no specific allegations against them.
-Rokeya Prachi was assaulted at the site when she went to pay her respects.
+Rokeya Prachy was assaulted at the site when she went to pay her respects.
 The violence caused death of one and over a hundred were reported to be hospitalised.

 A Jubo League leader, Monirul Islam Shaheen, was beaten to death.
 The chairman and vice-chairman of Bauphal Upazila Parishad were assaulted and forced to flee their office on 18 August.
-The Awami League office in Rajshahi City was vandalized.
+The Awami League office in Rajshahi was vandalized.
 On 18 August, a Chhatra League activist was tied to a tree for two hours and handed over to Bangladesh Army when he tried to enter his dorm room at the University of Rajshahi.
 A mob attacked the residence of the former chairman of Pratapnagar Union Parishad, Zakir Hossain, in which two people from the mob, Hossain, and another local Awami League leader was killed in Satkhira District.
-The home of Feroz Ahammed Shapon, member of parliament, was vandalized.
 A leader of Swechchhasebak League was murdered on 8 August.
-A mob vandalized the home of Tanvir Hasan Choto Monir, member of parliament and torched a gas station owned by him.
 A car owned by Zuaryer Islam, General Secretary of Tangail District Awami League was vandalized.